Facelift & Neck Lift in Anchorage

 Are You a Candidate for Facelift & Neck Lift Surgery?

-Many facelift patients also benefit from eyelid surgery and a brow lift to rejuvenate the upper face.
+Many facelift patients also benefit from eyelid surgery and a brow lift, lip lift, and chemical peels to address the entire face.

 What Is the Best Type of Facelift?

 If you’ve researched facelifts for any time at all, you may be overwhelmed by the various types of facelift procedures described online.
-Here’s a quick overview of your facelift options.
+The technique offered to you will depend on your underlying anatomy and aesthetic goals.

-The deep plane facelift is a comprehensive rejuvenation technique that targets the underlying layers of facial tissue, including the deeper muscle and fat structures.
-By lifting and repositioning these foundational elements, it addresses significant sagging, deep wrinkles, and volume loss for a more youthful, natural appearance.
+You may have read about a “deep plane facelift,” which is a comprehensive rejuvenation technique that targets the underlying layers of facial tissue, including the deeper muscle and fat structures.
+By lifting and repositioning these foundational elements via the SMAS layer, it addresses significant sagging, deep wrinkles, and volume loss for a more youthful, natural appearance.
 This approach provides dramatic, long-lasting results and is ideal for individuals seeking a significant enhancement in facial contours and overall rejuvenation.

-The most common technique—and the modern standard for facelift surgery—is the SMAS facelift.
+All modern and effect techniques involve modification of the SMAS layer, which is the strength layer just deep to the skin and fat, and superficial to the nerves and muscles of facial expression.
 SMAS is short for superficial musculoaponeurotic system, a layer of tissue and muscle that connects the lower face, jawline, and neck, stretching from the ear to the neck.
 Plastic surgeons learned many years ago that simply stretching the skin tight during a facelift, without adjusting the SMAS layer, led to results that didn’t last long and appeared pulled or “windswept.”
+There are some techniques that allow for modification of the SMAS layer with minimal violation of the layer itself.
+These techniques may be utilized for your lift, if it is right for you.

 Meet Our Surgeons